mikeizbicki/ucr-cs100/README.md

 This is a system similar to the piazza system you may already be familiar with, but it is more popular for open source software development.

-### couse schedules
+### course schedules

 Our lectures will roughly follow this schedule.
 You should do the required readings before class.
-I will occasionally have unscheduled quizes to ensure you are doing the reading.
+I will occasionally have unscheduled quizzes to ensure you are doing the reading.

 week | date | reading/quiz | topics
 --- | --- | --- | ---